wasmerio/old-docs.wasmer.io/docs/wasmer-js/server/installation.md

 $ npm install --save @wasmer/wasi
 ```

-You should now be able to use the Wasmer-JS package!
+You should now be able to use the Wasmer-JS package.

 Please take a look at the examples, or one of the tutorials to get started.